Freedom of religion in Burkina Faso

-The Constitution of Burkina Faso provides for freedom of religion, and the Government generally respects this right in practice.
+The Constitution of Burkina Faso provides freedom of religion, and the Government respects this right in practice.
 Government policy contributes to the generally free practice of religion.
-There were no reports of societal abuses or discrimination based on religious belief or practice; however, at times community members forced old women falsely accused of being witches to flee their villages.
+There were no reports of societal abuses or discrimination based on religious belief or practice; however, at times community members forced older women falsely accused of being witches to flee their villages.

 Religious demography

-While exact statistics on religious affiliation are not available and vary widely, the Government estimated in its most recent census (1996) that approximately 60 percent of the population practice Islam, and that the majority of this group belong to the Sunni branch.
-The Government also estimated that 24 percent of the population maintains traditional indigenous beliefs, 17 percent practices Roman Catholicism, and 3 percent are members of various Protestant denominations.
-Statistics on religious affiliation are approximate because incorporating traditional indigenous beliefs and practices is widespread among both Christians and Muslims.
+While exact statistics on religious affiliation are not available and vary widely, the Government estimated in its most recent census (2019) 63.8% of the population are Muslim (predominantly Sunni), 20.1% are Roman Catholic, 6.2% belong to various Protestant groups, and 9.0% follow indigenous religions; however, the exact percentages might be hard to accurately predict due to a high degree of Syncretism that occurs in the country between Christians or Muslims and Traditional indigenous beliefs.

 Muslims reside largely around the northern, eastern, and western borders, while Christians live in the center of the country.
 People practice traditional indigenous religious beliefs throughout the country, especially in rural communities.
-Most ethnic groups are religiously heterogeneous, although the Fulani and Dioula communities are overwhelmingly Muslim.
+Most ethnic groups are religiously heterogeneous, although the Fulani community is overwhelmingly Muslim.

 Status of religious freedom

 Legal and policy framework

 Article 31 of the Constitution states that "Burkina Faso is a democratic, unitary and secular State".

 The Constitution provides for freedom of religion, and the Government generally respected this right in practice.
 The Government at all levels sought to protect this right in full and did not tolerate its abuse, either by governmental or private actors.

 The Constitution and laws protect the right of individuals to choose and change their religion and provide the right to practice the religion of one's choice.
 The Government observes and enforces these provisions.
 The country is a secular state.
 Islam, Christianity, and traditional indigenous religious beliefs were practiced freely without government interference.
 There is no official state religion, and the Government neither subsidized nor favored any particular religion.
 The practice of a particular religion was not known to confer any advantage or disadvantage in the political arena, the civil service, the military, or the private sector.

-The Government establishes the following religious holy days as national holidays: Eid al-Adha, Easter Monday, Ascension Day, the Birth of the Prophet Muhammad, Assumption Day, All Saints' Day, Ramadan, and Christmas Day.
+The Government establishes the following religious holy days as national holidays: Eid al-Adha, Easter Monday, Ascension Day, the Muhammad's birthday, Assumption Day, All Saints' Day, Ramadan, and Christmas Day.

 The Government requires all organizations, religious or otherwise, to register with the Ministry of Territorial Administration.
 Registration confers legal status, but it entails no specific controls or benefits.
 According to article 45 of the Freedom of Association Code, failure to register may result in a fine of approximately $97 to $292 (50,000 CFA to 150,000 CFA).
 The Government gives all religious groups equal access to registration and routinely approves their applications.
 The Government taxes religious groups only if they engage in commercial activities, such as farming and dairy production.